realXtend/doc/netgames/netgames-rex-2012.rst

 areas for improvement in future work.

-The goal is to make creating efficient multiplayer games easy, with for example just JavaScript logic code, without the need to invent own network messages for simple functionality.
+The goal is to make creating efficient multiplayer games easy, with for example just Javascript logic code, without the need to invent own network messages for simple functionality.
 Custom messages are supported for efficiency in more complex cases.